 35. Murray DJ, Lopez AD (1996) The global burden of disease: a comprehensive assessment of morality and disability from diseases, injuries, and risk factors in 1990 and projected to 2020 Harvard School of Public Health, Cambridge, MA

+Tables

 Table 1.
-Demographic and clinical characteristics of depressed patients (n=31)
+Demographic and clinical characteristics of the depressed patients (n=31)